Exulenood/Exulenood/README.md

 ## Hello there!
 I´m Peter 👋

-Developer with extensive working experience in metal constructiion and mechanical engineering.
+Developer with extensive working experience in metal construction and mechanical engineering.

 🛠 Currently I´m developing with JavaScript / React / Next.js 13.
 🔭 I´m am also working on expanding my skills into both functional and object-oriented programming.